Daniel Kahneman Collegiate Professor of Information

 • Crowdsourcing Digital Public Goods: A Field Experiment on Metadata Contributions.

 Linfeng Li, Yan Chen, Margaret Levenstein, and Lars Vilhuber.
 2024.
-(Available at SSRN or DOI)
+(Available at SSRN)

 • Group Identity and Belief Formation: A Decomposition of Political Polarization.